raindeer-rb/raindeer-dev/app/pages/docs/_basics/_5-data.md

 title: Data
 ---

+There are two main ways to query the database; traditional SQL queries and Data Expressions.

+## SQL

+Raindeer uses the repository pattern and the Sequel gem.

+## Data Expressions [UNRELEASED]

 Instead of the model defining relationships and associated queries to the database, LowData follows the repository pattern with a twist; Data Expressions.

 This expression joins the `posts` table with the `users` table while representing a join conceptually as simple arithmetic: